suanthuy/dotfiles-xuanthuy/.config/nvim/README.md

 Using `i` for inserting, the insert mode will apply before the cursor.

-Using `I` for inserting, the insert mode will apply before the line.
+Using `I` for inserting, the insert mode will apply beginning of the line.

 Using `a` for append, the insert mode will apply after the cursor.